NIFTy-PPL/NIFTy/paper/paper.md

 Compared to GPyTorch [@Hensman2015], GPflow [@Matthews2017], george [@Sivaram2015], or TinyGP [@ForemanMackey2024], \texttt{NIFTy} and \texttt{NIFTy.re} focus on GP models for structured spaces.
 These spaces can be arbitrarily deformed in the new GP model implemented in NIFTy.re [@Edenhofer2022].
 Compared to classical probabilistic programming languages such as Stan [@Carpenter2017] and frameworks such pyro [@Bingham2019], numpyro [@Phan2019], pyMC3 [@Salvatier2016], Emcee [@ForemanMackey2013], dynesty [@Speagle2020; @Koposov2023], or blackjax [@blackjax2020], \texttt{NIFTy} and \texttt{NIFTy.re} focus on high dimensional inference with millions to billions of degrees of freedom.
-In contrast to many GP libraries, nether \texttt{NIFTy} nor \texttt{NIFTy.re} assume the posterior to be analytically accessible and instead try to approximate it using Variational Inference.
+In contrast to many GP libraries, nether \texttt{NIFTy} nor \texttt{NIFTy.re} assume the posterior to be analytically accessible and instead try to approximate it using VI.
-With \texttt{NIFTy.re} the GP models and the Variational Inference machinery is now fully accessible in JAX ecosystem and \texttt{NIFTy.re} components interact seamlessly with other JAX packages such as `blackjax` and  `jaxopt` [@Blondel2021].
+With \texttt{NIFTy.re} the GP models and the VI machinery is now fully accessible in JAX ecosystem and \texttt{NIFTy.re} components interact seamlessly with other JAX packages such as `blackjax` and  `jaxopt` [@Blondel2021].

 # Core Components

-* \texttt{NIFTy.re} brings \texttt{NIFTy}'s structured GP models from \texttt{NIFTy} to JAX (CITE:M87_paper) for reconstructions with regularly spaced pixels and a new GP model called ICR for reconstructions with arbitrarily deformed pixel spacings.
+\texttt{NIFTy.re} brings tried and tested structured GP models and VI algorithms to JAX.
-* Imaging usually has as many or more degrees of freedom as pixels in the image which is on the order of tens or hundreds of million.
+* Imaging requires GP models, inference requires VI
 * \texttt{NIFTy.re} treats this problem as a Bayesian inference task.
 * It implements MGVI and geoVI TODO:cite_both.